 Scrumptious Apple Pie with Crumb Topping

 Up until I met my then-boyfriend, now husband I don't recall ever making a pie; however, in the last 16 years, I have made more than I can count.
-The very first pie I made for him was this one, which his mom suggested (and provide the recipe for) when I called her from my dorm room in desperate search of Christmas gift ideas for this hard-to-shop-for-farmboy.
+The very first pie I made for him was for this apple pie, which his mom suggested (and provide the recipe for) when I called her from my dorm room in desperate search of Christmas gift ideas for this hard-to-shop-for-farm boy.
 Despite using an aluminum foil roast pan (I couldn't seem to find a deep-dish pie pan at the time) and a 2-L bottle of 7-Up as a rolling pin, it turned out just fine and I've been 'practicing' ever since.

 Ingredients: